tessel/this-week-in-tessel/Rails-Girls-Summer-Of-Code-2017.md

 Brihi is majoring in Electronics and Communication Engineering and loves to mix and fiddle with creativity in code.
 She brings in the caffeine-induced, late night coding sessions along with fresh experiments in the team.

+### About our mentor - Kelsey

+Kelsey is the team's mentor.
+She has been at Tessel since its beginning and is a member of the Tessel Project Steering Committee.
+All of the members of the Steering Committee are very excited to work with our RGSoC team– both to improve internal processes and mentoring capabilities, and to have the benefit of two full-time contributors building on Tessel!

 ### What is [RGSoC](https://railsgirlssummerofcode.org/)?